Logo of a podcast titled 'Polona School with Xóchitl Ashé' featuring a stylized eagle above the text.

 — Marysia Miernowska

-Marysia Miranowska
+Marysia Miernowska

 Marysia Miernowska is an herbalist, teacher, author, Earth activist, gardener, and green witch rooted in the Wise Woman Tradition of Healing.
 Her work and devotional practices center around supporting a deepening of love and regenerative relationship between Earth and People, for the mutual healing of both human and plant communities.